AlbertP3/FlashCards/README.md

     - CST - custom model adjusted to fit the original EFC
     - XGB - gradient boosting algorithm that builds an ensemble of decision trees
 4. Custom models are not shipped with the source code and unless created locally, a Standard CST Model will be used
+5. There is a couple of parameters in the "opt" section of the Settings which are worth explaining:
+   - require_recorded - if the current set is already started (cards seen > 1), this will disable jumping to the next one by an accident
+   - fallback - in case there are no more recommendations, determines whenever the mechanism should load another *Revision* or *Mistakes* regardless of its predicted score.
+If False, then displays a notification.

 ## Monitoring
-1. FileMonitor is used to watch loaded files for changes
+1. ~~FileMonitor is used to watch loaded files for changes~~ - this is deprecated and SFE should be used instead.
-2. Watched files: current flashcards file, SOD source file
-3. Turn off this setting by changing *allow_file_monitor* to false
+2. Turn off this mechanism by changing *allow_file_monitor* to false (default)
-4. If current file is only temporary, it will be saved as a tmpfcs.csv and loaded on next startup.
+3. If current file is only temporary, it will be saved as a tmpfcs.csv and loaded on next startup.
 This file is then removed
-5. On application shutdown, a session snapshot is created and saved to cache.json; This is an equivalent of an auto-save
+4. On application shutdown, a session snapshot is created and saved to cache.json
+5. Logs are saved to fcs.log, and in addition to that - logs regarding changes to the files are stored in audit.jsonl

 ## Settings